TERMS OF COMPETITION AND LOCAL RULES

-The Rules of the United States Golf Association govern play.
-See applicable tournament Notice to Competitors, Tournament Information, PBCGA Code of Conduct and PBCGA Pace of Play Policies for additional Local Rules.
-Complete text of Rules and Appendix I may be found in the current “Rules of Golf.”
+The Rules of Golf as approved by the United States Golf Association and R&A Rules Limited govern play.
+See applicable tournament round Notice to Competitors, Tournament Information, PBCGA Code of Conduct and Pace of Play Policies for modifications or additions to these Local Rules and Terms of Competition.
+Complete text of Rules and Section 8 Model Local Rules may be found in the Rules of Golf, effective January 2019.
 Unless otherwise provided, penalty for breach of a Local Rule or Condition is two strokes in stroke play or loss of hole in match play.
-In the Rules of Golf, the gender used in relation to any person is understood to include both genders.

 PACE OF PLAY: The current PBCGA Pace of Play Policy, as published in the PBCGA Tournament Policies, is in effect and is available at each tournament site.
 See separate memorandum to players for pace of play guidelines, when applicable.

 CODE OF CONDUCT: See PBCGA Code of Conduct policy.

 LIST OF CONFORMING GOLF BALLS: Any ball used in making a stroke must be on the current List of Conforming Golf Balls issued by the USGA.
 Model Local Rule G-3.
 (Penalty for breach of this condition is disqualification)